-Parasitic infections are called parasites that use the bodies of other organisms to live and reproduce.
-Parasitic infections include worms (helminths) and some single-celled organisms (protozoa).
+Parasites that use the bodies of other organisms to live and reproduce are called parasite infections Parasitic infections include worms (helminths) and some single-celled organisms (protozoa).
 There are other examples such as giardiasis, toxoplasmosis, hookworms, pinworms, etc.

 Parasites can be treated with antiparasitic drugs, such as mebendazole.
 Antibiotic drugs and soap can control and cure parasites.
 Good nutrition can also soothe parasitic infections.